Adaobi87/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This is a repository on python if,else and looprojects.
+This is a repository on python if,else and looprojects/task and its use.